Leen-Alzebdeh/YOLOv5-UNet-Double-MNIST/README.md

 (2017).Pytorch-Unet, from [https://github.com/milesial/Pytorch-UNet](https://github.com/milesial/Pytorch-UNet)

-I used CMPUT 328's code templates from:
+I used the course's code templates from:

 - Assignment 7: Object Detection/predict.py from A7_submission and Object detection/predict.py from A7_main
 - Assignment 8: Image Segmentation/predict.py from A8_submission and Image Segmentation/predict.py from A8_main